-The Company has a written code of ethics titled Guidelines for Business Conduct.
-The code of ethics applies to the Company's directors and employees.
+The Company has a written code of ethics titled Guidelines for Business Conduct which has been approved by the Board of Directors.
+The code of ethics applies to the Company's directors and employees all of whom are required annually to review the code of ethics and validate their compliance.
 The code of ethics includes guidelines relating to the ethical handling of actual or potential conflicts of interest, compliance with laws, accurate financial reporting, and procedures for promoting compliance with, and reporting violations of, the code of ethics.
-The Guidelines for Business Conduct is available on the Company's website at https://ir.flexsteel.com/corporate-governance/governance-overview.
+The Guidelines for Business Conduct is available on the Company's website at https://ir.flexsteel.com/corporate-governance-overview.
 The Company intends to post any amendments to its code of ethics at this location on its website.